OsazeleMomoh/FUTURE_DS_02/README.md

 ## Highlights from Analysis
 - Females (F) generate the most impressions (114.8M) and the most clicks (23.8k).
 - Impressions are highest on Wednesdays.
-- The campaign seems to appeal to Age groups 30-34 and 45-49.
+- The campaign seems to appeal to age groups 30-34 and 45-49.
 - CTR varies per day, showing varying levels of engagement.
 CTR then declines as time goes by, showing that the campaign was losing its appeal.
 - Only 2 ads from the top 10 ads by allocated total ad spend, pulled in enquiries and active users.
 - Impressions with most age groups was on a high trend until 21st August, which then saw a decline.
 The exception was age groups 35-39, which saw a steady decline until 21st August and then tanked further.